-Every year when flu season begins, new rumors begin flying and the old standards pop back up.
+Every year when flu season begins, rumors begin flying and old myths pop back up.
 You’ve heard many of them before: “The flu shot gives you the flu” or “Antibiotics will cure you.”
 This year though, even more misinformation is swirling around the flu season, given it’s overlap with the current COVID-19 pandemic.
 With so much speculation around COVID-19 and its impact on flu season, we know it may be hard to separate fact from fiction.
 Here we break down the top myths and misconceptions:

 FICTION.
 The flu does not discriminate — anyone can get it.
 Having the flu feels miserable — much worse than a common cold — and it can be life-threatening for babies, older adults, and people with chronic illnesses or weakened immune systems.
 The flu shot lowers your risk of getting the flu, makes symptoms less severe if you do get sick, and makes you less contagious to others.
 If you don’t do it for yourself, consider getting the flu shot to protect those around you, including those who can’t be vaccinated for medical reasons.
-Over 80,000 people died in the U.S. last flu season.
-If enough of us (including healthy people) get the flu shot, we can build what’s called herd immunity, which protects everyone (even those who aren’t vaccinated) and prevents outbreaks.
+The CDC estimates that over 34,200 people in the U.S. died during the 2018-2019 flu season.
+If enough of us (including healthy people) get the flu shot, we can build what’s called herd immunity, which reduces the risk for everyone (even those who aren’t vaccinated) and prevents outbreaks.

 FICTION.
 According to the CDC, every person over the age of 6 months should receive a flu shot annually.
 Different strains of the flu virus are prevalent each year, so if you haven’t been vaccinated against one of this season’s common strains, you’re vulnerable to them.

 FICTION.
 Antibiotics are used to treat infectious diseases caused by bacteria.
 Influenza is a virus, so no amount of antibiotics will help you recover.
 Antivirals can provide some help once you’ve been diagnosed, but they’re most effective when taken within 48 hours of symptoms appearing.
 They’re usually indicated for high-risk patients and aren’t necessary to recover from the flu if you are generally healthy.
 Often, the best way to feel better is to treat your symptoms and support your immune system.

 FACT.
-The flu shot is the most effective way to ward off influenza.
-To avoid contracting or spreading the flu, use common-sense tactics: wear your mask when in close contact with others, avoid spending time around sick people; wash your hands with soap and water regularly; avoid touching your eyes, nose, and mouth; disinfect surfaces and objects used frequently; and stay home from work if you are experiencing flu symptoms.
+The flu shot is one of the most effective ways to ward off influenza.
+To avoid contracting or spreading the flu, use common-sense tactics: wear your mask when in close contact with others, avoid spending time around sick people, wash your hands with soap and water regularly, avoid touching your eyes, nose, and mouth, disinfect surfaces and objects used frequently, and stay home from work if you are experiencing flu-like symptoms.

 If you’re concerned that you might have the flu, use Treat Me Now on the One Medical app to get care without leaving the house.
 When you have the flu — or even just a cold — rest is your best medicine, but it is important to check in with your primary care provider as COVID-19 can present with the same symptoms.

 Still, you could feel a little under the weather after receiving the flu shot because it activates your immune system.
-Don’t worry if you get a headache, fever, nausea, muscle aches, or feel soreness, redness, or swelling near the injection site.
+It is possible to have mild side effects, such as a headache, fever, nausea, muscle aches, or feel soreness, redness, or swelling near the injection site.
 These are uncommon but normal side effects and should subside on their own within a day.
 If your symptoms persist or are severe, contact your primary care team and they will be happy to help assess you further.

 FICTION.
 According to the CDC, all flu vaccinations are safe for pregnant women, even those containing preservatives.
 The CDC also recommends that all pregnant women receive a flu shot to protect both mother and baby from potential complications.
 If you do feel more comfortable with a preservative-free flu shot, your local One Medical office will have those available for you.

 FICTION.
 It’s important to protect yourself against the flu before outbreaks begin and it takes two weeks after getting the shot for your body to develop immunity to the virus.
 The first seasonal flu outbreaks can occur as early as October, so it’s best to get your flu shot earlier, but you can do it any time during the season.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.